-The City of Houston provides all funds for HAA's competitive Grant Programs.
+The City of Houston provides all funds for HAA's competitive grant programs.
 Funds are sourced from the Hotel Occupancy Tax (HOT), which supports arts and cultural programming that is accessible to the Houston community and its visitors created by individual artists and creatives, 501(c)(3) nonprofits, and fiscally sponsored programs.
-For more information on HOT funding, visit the HAA website.
-Artists and creatives include but are not limited to musicians, visual artists, performing artists, textile artists, digital artists, conservation artists, and creative entrepreneurs such as hairstylists, make-up artists, nail techs, gallerists, writers, photographers, and arts administrators.
+For more information about HOT funding, visit the HAA Funding page.
 This document is a comprehensive guide that provides prospective applicants with the information needed to apply for 2025 grants from the Houston Arts Alliance.
 It includes unique sections dedicated to each of the following programs:

-- Support for Artists and Creative Individuals
+- Support for Artists and Creative Individuals (p.
+27)

-- Festivals
+- Festival (p.
+30)

-- Support for Organizations
+- Support for Organizations (p.
+33)